10 Best Miro Alternatives & Competitors in 2026

 2. Do our ideas need to connect directly to tasks or projects?

-If yes, choose a tool that supports ideation to execution such as Teamcamp or ClickUp.
+If yes, choose a tool that supports ideation to execution such as Teamcamp.

 3. Which ecosystem are we already invested in?